castorini/anserini/docs/solrini.md

 The Solr index schema can also be modified using the [Schema API](https://lucene.apache.org/solr/guide/8_3/schema-api.html).
 This is useful for specifying field types and other properties including multiValued fields.

+Scripts for setting up specific Solr index schemas can be found in the [src/main/resources/solr/setup/](../src/main/resources/solr/setup/) folder.

 ## Indexing into SolrCloud from Anserini

 We can use Anserini as a common "frontend" for indexing into SolrCloud, thus supporting the same range of test collections that's already included in Anserini (when directly building local Lucene indexes).